umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/data/defining-content/document-type-localization.md

 ![Applying localization to a property](../images/localization-document-type-editor-validation.png)

-3. When creating and editing the content, you will see that the backoffice now uses the configured localizations:
+3. When creating and editing the content, you will see that the backoffice now uses the configured localizations.
+Create a new "Article" content:

 ![Localized document creation dialog](../images/localization-document-editor-create.png)